Some system thinkers and their ideas

 Bertalanffy didn’t like some directions in “the System Movement”, especially those specific to one science.

-But he saw the movement as “a fertile chaos” that generated many insights and inspirations.
+However, he saw the movement as “a fertile chaos” that generated many insights and inspirations.

 General system theory doesn’t start from or depend on sociology, or analysis of human behavior.